How to Avoid Mistakes when Reporting

 From this breakdown, you can see that the only space for error is if you accidentally input the wrong dates.
 Mistakes are a natural part of life but there’s little to no risk here.

-Using a template will get you used to the way it works.
-Use the templates available (or create your own), copy them and scale up with automation.
-For banks, investors and your team, it shows you the past, present and future all in one place.
+If you’re new to FUTRLI, using a template will get you going.
+The templates available (or you can create your own) are versatile, so you can copy them and scale up with automation.
+It shows you the past, present and future all in one place.

-For example, if you’re pretending to understand the numbers in front of you, while really having no idea what the implications of them are you could well be stunting your business’ growth.
-Of course you want and need to understand what’s happening to your cash, but if you’re looking at the report and scratching your head it’s definitely time to get your accountant on the phone.
-FUTRLI is set up in a way that allows you to view your reports in quite a few different ways: pie charts, bar charts, graphs and tables.
+If you’re looking at the report and scratching your head it’s definitely time to get your accountant on the phone.
+FUTRLI allows you to view your reports in a few different ways: pie charts, bar charts, graphs and tables.
 Visuals often have much more of an impact for people than a ‘wall of numbers’.
 And considering patterns in figures are more easily identified with visual data, you’ll begin to understand what your numbers mean soon.

 Make the most of available services